July 23-25, 2025

 In this session attendees will learn how to use data to plan a campaign.
 Using the art and science of fundraising we will use both qualitative and quantitative data available to organizations of any size to understand how to evaluate prospect pools and set goals.
 Additionally, we will explore how to invite partnership across an organization and assess organizational readiness for comprehensive fundraising efforts.

-Attendees will walk away with campaign planning worksheets they can use at their own organization to assess their prospect pool and set reasonable or ambitious goals for their campaign.
-Additionally, they will practice and refine their techniques for assessing organizational readiness for campaigns of different sizes.
+Attendees will walk away with campaign planning worksheets they can use at their own organizations to assess their prospect pool and set reasonable or ambitious goals for their campaigns.
+They will practice and refine their techniques for assessing organizational readiness for campaigns of different sizes.
 Attendees will also practice evaluating and strengthening internal relationships necessary for a comprehensive campaign.

 12:00 p.m.
 Lunch/Prize Drawings/Closing Announcements